97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Answer: Reno.

 Reno sits at 119.8°W longitude.
 Los Angeles is at 118.2°W. Nevada’s western edge curves further west than southern California’s coast at those latitudes.
-The Sierra Nevada range hides this.
-In March 2026 LearnClash duels, only 19% of players got it right.
+The Sierra Nevada range hides this, which is why almost everyone gets it wrong.

 31. What is the driest continent on Earth?
 (Hard)